segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/configcat/index.md

     - **Segment SDK:** Set up with the Segment Write Key acquired while adding the ConfigCat source in Segment.
 3. **Integrate Feature Flag Evaluations:**
     - During the initialization of the ConfigCat SDK, subscribe to the `flagEvaluated` hook.
-    - Send feature flag evaluation data to Segment using the `featureFlagEvaluated` event name.
+    - Send feature flag evaluation data to Segment using the `Feature Flag Evaluated` event name.
 Include the following parameters:
-        - `featureFlagKey`: the feature flag's key
+        - `feature_flag_key`: the feature flag's key
         - `value`: the evaluated feature flag's value or Variation ID
-        - `variationId` (optional): the evaluated feature flag's Variation ID
+        - `variation_id` (optional): the evaluated feature flag's Variation ID
-        - `userId` (optional): the user object's identifier used during feature flag evaluation
         - `user` (optional): the user object used during feature flag evaluation.
     - You can find code samples in the [ConfigCat Segment Source documentation](https://configcat.com/docs/integrations/segment/#analytics){:target="_blank”}.